Associate Exhibition 2023: We Danced Until There Was Nothing Left

 Open School East, 39 Hawley Square, Margate CT9 1NY

-Over a long weekend in June we invite you to see the show & participate in a wider programme of events which include film screenings, workshops, performances and tours of the exhibition led by the Associates & Guest Curator, Maggie Matic.
+Join us for the OSE Associate Exhibition 2023 and participate in a wider programme of events which include film screenings, workshops, performances and tours of the exhibition led by the Associates & Guest Curator, Maggie Matic.

 This year’s Associate cohort began the year responding to ideas of social and ecological hybridity, as set out in the first term curriculum entitled When The World Looks Back At You: about storytelling, ecology and the weird led by artist Saelia Aparicio.